operasoftware/devopera/blog/_posts/2014-03-27-showmodaldialog.md

 Web developers wishing to use modal dialogs on their websites should use [the `<dialog>` HTML element](https://html.spec.whatwg.org/multipage/forms.html#the-dialog-element) and its corresponding JavaScript API (`element.show()`, `element.showModal()`, and `element.close()`).
 [Here’s a demo page with code examples.](http://demo.agektmr.com/dialog/) At the time of writing only Opera and Chrome support this feature.
 For compatibility with other browsers, [a polyfill is available](https://github.com/GoogleChrome/dialog-polyfill).

+Depending on the complexity of your code, switching the codebase over to use `<dialog>` may require a great deal of refactoring.
+[Alternate solutions](http://thinkingoutsidetheanglebrackets.blogspot.com/2014/09/removal-of-showmodaldialog-and.html), such as ECMAScript 7 `async`/`await`, may be easier to implement.
+Your mileage may vary.

 ## When is `showModalDialog` being removed?

 The latest plan is to land the `showModalDialog` removal in Chromium 37.
 This means the feature will be gone in Opera 24 and Chrome 37, both of which should be released in September.